QMCPACK/qmcpack/utils/afqmctools/README.md

 See the examples in qmcpack/examples/afqmc for more details on using these scripts or pass -h/--help to the scripts themselves.

+You will have to add afqmctools to your PYTHONPATH.

 # Requirements

 The tools work with the following: